December 12, 1993: Korda edges home favourite Stich to win Grand Slam Cup in Germany

 Michael Stich, a serve-and-volleyer from Germany, lived in the shadow of his countryman Boris Becker during his first year on the Tour.
 Born in 1968 like Korda, he broke into the top 100 in 1989, claiming his first professional title in Memphis, in 1990 (defeating Wally Masur in the final, 6-7, 6-4, 7-6).
 In 1991, his career took off when he reached the Roland-Garros semi-finals (lost to Jim Courier, 6-2, 6-7, 6-2, 6-4), but the best was yet to come: four weeks later, he triumphed at Wimbledon, defeating both Stefan Edberg and Becker, who had participated in the three previous finals at the Championships.

 In the final, he played flawless tennis to stun his fellow German in straight sets (6-4, 7-6, 6-4).
 After a slightly disappointing 1992 season, although winning the Grand Slam Cup, he was back on track in 1993.
-After reaching the Australian Open semi-finals (lost to Courier, 7-6, 6-4, 6-2), he claimed no less than six titles, including the Stockholm Masters 1000 and the Masters Cup, where he defeated world No 1 Pete Sampras in the final (7-6, 2-6, 7-6, 6-2).
+After reaching the Australian Open semi-finals (lost to Courier, 7-6, 6-4, 6-2), he claimed no fewer than six titles, including the Stockholm Masters 1000 and the Masters Cup, where he defeated world No 1 Pete Sampras in the final (7-6, 2-6, 7-6, 6-2).
 These outstanding results propelled him to a career best world No 2.

 The place: Grand Slam Cup, Munich